FlyAndNotDown/github-avatar-generator/README.md

 <br/>

-Github avatar generator is a java application which is used to generate github-style avatars.
+Github avatar generator is a Java application which is used to generate github-style avatars.
 There is a sample:

 <img src="docs/img/sample1.png" width="200"/>

 # Build

-Installing at first, here is home page of Gradle: [Gradle]([Gradle](https://gradle.org/install/#manually)).
+Installing Gradle at first, here is home page of Gradle: [Gradle]([Gradle](https://gradle.org/install/#manually)).

 Using Gradle to build the application: